ChrisWhealy/Cordova-Create/README.md

 ##1) Overview
 `cva-create` is a tool designed primarily to help people who regularly create Cordova projects.
 If you're an occasional Cordova user, you might not find this tool so useful.

-`cva-create` creates a simple Cordova project for any platform and adds a configurable number of plugins.
+`cva-create` creates a simple Cordova project for any platform and adds a configurable number of plug-ins.
 In a single command, this tool performs the following sequence of Cordova CLI commands:

 1. `cordova create <app dir> <app id> <app name>`
 2. `cd <app dir>`
 3. `cordova platform add <platform names>`
-4. Zero or more invocations of `cordova plugin add <plugin name>`
+4. Zero or more invocations of `cordova plugin add <plug-in name>`
 5. Optionally updates Cordova's `config.xml` file
 6. Optionally runs `cordova prepare`